ytaragin/eko-wkshp/steps.md

 </details>

-# Step 7 - Monitor VPG and update Task when done
+# Section 7 - Monitor VPG and update Task when done
-In this step we will put the finishing touches on our service.
+In this Section we will put the finishing touches on our service.
 When the status of the VPG is 100% complete, we can mark the Task as complete.
 Ideally, there would be an event sent via Kafka when it's complete but in this workshop we will just poll the Tunnel service to check the status.

 We will use the /vpg/<vpgid> API on the tunnel service to get the status of the VPG.

-## Step Goals
+## Section Goals

 ## Guidance